 Digging into York’s rich and bloodthirsty past, this walking tour takes you back nearly 2000 years to discover the history of the city and its ancient walls.
 As you admire the Gothic spires and rebrick pubs, your guide will stop at pivotal parts of the turreted facade, chronicling the events surrounding each section.
 You will be introduced to the ivy-sprouting stonework of Multangular tower, spooked by the ghostly tales of Treasurers House and intrigued by the dark history of Shambles Street.

 Fit for fairytales, the vast Lake District with its glacial bodies of water, storybook woodland and cobblestone market towns have enticed many travellers.
 The enchanting setting was the home of many prestigious writers, with the likes of William Wordsworth and Beatrix Potter drawing inspiration from its rugged fells and ribbon lakes.
 A trip to the mountainous region promises traditional rustic fare, native fell ponies and plenty of watery landscapes.
-All the better enjoyed from the cosy confines of an atmospheric and remote log cabin.

 You can check ‘climbing to the summit of Britain’s highest mountain’ off your bucket list when you embark on this day-long trek.
 Led by a friendly and qualified mountain guide, this walk is tailored to the adventurous.
 While you traverse rocky terrain and admire the looming fells rising from the earth like subterranean Goliaths, your leader will take you up the Corridor Route and offer helpful pointers along the way.
 At Scafell Pike’s summit is the chance to marvel at dramatic and far-reaching views of the before you descend one more.
 Be sure to come prepared with suitable walking gear to suit the nine-mile distance.